sandeeppaulraj/machine-learning/projects/capstone/stock_price_predictor.md

 I would have liked to do the following in my project.

 - Allow the user the flexibility to select a certain stock and do the analysis presented in the project notebook on the stock.
 There is one immediate concern that comes to my mind.
 Since Broadcom is a semiconductor company and is a big Apple supplier, i decided to use Apple stock and the SMH ETF data for my analysis.
 On further analysis these were found not to be necessary.
 However for Southwest Airlines, Oil industry data might be useful.
 I will also need to code up more general user defined functions that can take a stock symbol and dataframe and perform all the necessary analysis.

+- Allow the user to select the date range. python apis can be leveragred to pull in data for only these date ranges.
+Please be aware that a sufficient amount of data will be required for training purposes.

 - I would loved to have used neural networks and try out LTSM.
 The main reason for not doing so is becuase I am not yet fully aware of LTSM and i didn't want to use something that i didn't have a good grasp of.
 If I had a good grasp of LTSM, i would defintely have tried using it in my project.
 LTSM should give good results for time series data.
 I intend to try this out at a later date as time permits.